This article will assist users in migrating their current ClickView Publisher (Master) setup from their existing server to a new server.

 Note: When you are ready to begin the migration process you will need to contact ClickView Support requesting that your existing ClickView Publisher (Master) binding is removed from ClickView Online - this is necessary as whenever ClickView Publisher is initially installed, the FQDN of the machine that this is installed to is uploaded to the ClickView Servers - this process prevents multiple ClickView Publisher (Master) instances being installed.

-This process can be broken down to four sections:
+This process can be broken down into four sections:

 - Installation and Configuration of the new ClickView Publisher (Master) instance